Why earn concurrent degrees?

 Requirements for the concurrent degree program include:

 - At least 12 credits must be taken in the initial master’s degree program prior to applying for admission.
-(It is recommended that applicants complete at least 50% of credits from the first degree program to allow sufficient time given the concurrent degree time limit.)

 - International students who pursue a concurrent degree will require an updated I-20 and a second major added to their document and appropriate CIP code.
 If graduation dates change, then the Office of International Student and Scholar Advising may require an updated bank statement providing proof of funds for an extended time (to complete second degree).